 ARTIST’S STATEMENT

-Growing up in rural Connecticut with no sewing machine, I turned to hot glue and a needle and thread to hand craft clothing from objects I found in my parents’ basement.
-I held the first of several charity fashion shows at age 12 in my hometown's Synagogue, showcasing garments made from unconventional materials such as doll heads, board games, and other items I sourced at yard sales and secondhand shops.
-In my recent work, I’ve been revisiting concepts from my early shows, further developing childhood prototypes into fully realized collections.
+Growing up in rural Connecticut with no sewing machine, I used anything I found in my parents’ basement to hand craft clothing from unconventional objects.
+I began organizing fashion shows at age 12, showcasing garments made from materials such as doll heads, board games, and other items sourced at yard sales and secondhand shops.
+In recent work, I’ve revisited concepts from my early shows, further developing these childhood prototypes into fully realized collections.